Is Die Hard a Christmas film?

 Does it get any more festive than this?
 (20th Century Fox)

-The NYPD cop has been a bit of a terrible husband and father to his wife Holly and kids so heads to Los Angeles, where they have relocated, to reconcile with them on Christmas Eve.
+The NYPD cop has been a terrible husband and father to his wife Holly and kids so heads to Los Angeles to reconcile with them on Christmas Eve.
 Sadly, Hans Gruber throws a spanner into the works when he holds Holly’s company hostage during the Nakotomi Corporation Christmas party.
 That doesn’t deter John though, who fights tooth and nail to rescue his estranged wife and stop Gruber and his faux terrorist group from stealing $640 million from the company and killing everyone left inside the building.
 And he succeeds, because Christmas movies always need a happy ending as well as the lead protagonist learning a lesson by the closing credits.

 In John’s case, he realises that he was wrong to not support his wife and her career ambitions and ends up transferring to the LAPD to be with her and their two children.
 And let’s not forget, he risked his own life in the most extreme way to save the Nakotomi employees, even though it was definitely not in his jurisdiction.
 He could have just tried to rescue his wife, but no, he helped to rescue everyone; a selfless act which is one of the main tenets of Christianity purported at Christmas.